B-MASTER: Scalable Bayesian Multivariate Regression for Master Predictor Discovery in Colorectal Cancer Microbiome-Metabolite Profiles: Introduction

 We address these challenges by proposing \textit{Bayesian Multivariate regression Analysis for Selecting Targeted Essential Regressors} (B-MASTER), which reformulates the combined $l_1$ and $l_2$ penalization strategy within a fully Bayesian framework.
 Through a hierarchical prior specification, B-MASTER yields a Gibbs sampling algorithm whose computation time remains nearly invariant with sample size, permitting full posterior inference even in ultra-high-dimensional models.
 Compared to existing approaches, B-MASTER offers several advantages: (i) tuning parameters are automatically adjusted through hyperpriors, avoiding repeated cross-validation; (ii) posterior samples provide direct measures of uncertainty for regression coefficients, eliminating the need for computationally intensive bootstrapping; (iii) computation time is predictable and robust across datasets of similar dimension; and (iv) the algorithm scales efficiently to ultra-high-dimensional models, with demonstrated performance on problems involving up to four million parameters, while maintaining predictable linear computation time.
-In addition to these computational advantages, B-MASTER is supported by rigorous theoretical guarantees: we establish (i) posterior contraction rates in high-dimensional regimes, (ii) selection consistency in identifying master predictors, and (iii) robustness to correlated errors and mild model misspecification.
-Its utility is demonstrated through analysis of the CRC dataset introduced above.
+Beyond computational efficiency, B-MASTER is supported by rigorous high-dimensional theory, establishing posterior contraction, selection consistency for master predictors, and robustness to correlated errors and mild model misspecification.

 The remainder of the paper is organized as follows.
-Section~\ref{data_description} reviews the microbiome-metabolite interplay in CRC, outlines the research objectives, and describes the dataset.
 Section~\ref{sec:method} introduces the B-MASTER model, the associated Gibbs sampling scheme, and highlights its theoretical properties.
 Section~\ref{sim_study} evaluates performance in simulation studies.
 Section~\ref{sec:case_study} applies B-MASTER to identify master predictors regulating the metabolomics of CRC subjects.
 Section~\ref{sec:discussion} concludes with a discussion of implications and future directions.